jgome284/async-js/README.md

   <img src="./imgs/js-runtime-env.jpg" alt="JavaScript Engine Diagram" height="450px">
 </p>

 This project provides a playground for asynchronous functions and HTTP requests in JavaScript.
-It includes a jupyter notebook with iJavaScript that provides several examples.
-IJavascript is a Javascript kernel for the [Jupyter notebook](http://jupyter.org/).
+It includes a jupyter notebook with iJavaScript that provides several examples. iJavaScript is a Javascript kernel for the [Jupyter notebook](http://jupyter.org/).
 The Jupyter notebook combines the creation of rich-text documents (including equations, graphs and videos) with the execution of code in a number of programming languages.
 The execution of code is carried out by means of a kernel that implements the [Jupyter messaging protocol](http://jupyter-client.readthedocs.io/en/latest/messaging.html).
-The IJavascript kernel executes Javascript code inside a [Node.js](https://nodejs.org/) session.
+The iJavaScript kernel executes Javascript code inside a [Node.js](https://nodejs.org/) session.
 And thus, it behaves as the Node.js REPL does, providing access to the Node.js standard library and to any installed [npm](https://www.npmjs.com/) modules.

 ## Setup